Food Safety Training in Regina

 Courses for Food Safety Training in Regina

 Food safety training at Regina First Aid has two levels – FoodSafe 1 and FoodSafe 2.
 Both courses focus on one concept – safe food preparation in order to prevent foodborne illnesses.
-Level 1 training is a basic course on food safety, introducing concepts of microbiology, pathogenesis, sanitation, and personal hygiene – and other factors that affect food and work safety.
+Level 1 training is a basic course on food safety, introducing concepts of microbiology, pathogenesis, sanitation, personal hygiene, and other factors that affect food and work safety.

 Upon completion of the program and passing all the exams, we will award you with a training credential for food safety and sanitation (valid all over Saskatchewan).